Analysis of Jabez Branderham's Sermon in Wuthering Heights

 Interestingly enough, the author, Emily Bronte, skillfully wove in a scene in chapter three, wherein Heathcliff's tenant, Mr. Lockwood, dreams he has attended a religious service at the chapel at Gimmerdon Sough.
 The Reverend Jabez Branderham gives a pious discourse: Seventy Times Seven, and the First of the Seventy-First.

-This sermon, and how Jabez Branderham and his congregation act, is significant and it reinforces the thought that religion and good behavior do not necessarily go hand-in-hand.
-Religion doesn't always make the man.
-This is important to the novel because it demonstrates that Heathcliff's behavior, by comparison, is perhaps more understandable and may not be considered as bad.
-He has been horribly maltreated and hasn't had all the advantages of breeding and education, and while he did receive some early religious instruction, he is later treated like a servant, is forced to work out-of-doors, and is denied any further advantages.
+This sermon, and how Jabez Branderham and his congregation act, is significant and it reinforces the thought that religion and good behavior don't necessarily go hand-in-hand.
+In other words, religion doesn't always make the man.
+This is important to the novel because it demonstrates that Heathcliff's later behavior, by comparison, is perhaps more understandable and may not be considered as bad.
+He has been cast as the black villain but has been horribly maltreated and hasn't had the advantages of breeding and education, as has had those who maltreated him, and while he did receive some early religious instruction, he is later treated like a servant and an outcast, is beaten repeatedly, is forced to work out-of-doors, and is denied any further advantages.

 Mr. Lockwood's Dream